I-Am-Jakoby/PowerShell-for-Hackers/README.md

 If you are looking to write your own payloads please feel free to reference this collection of functions we have gathered here

-* There will be a description of the payloads intended purpose
+* 📝 There will be a description of the payloads intended purpose
-* The functions themselves will be provided in easy copy and paste format
+* ♻️ The functions themselves will be provided in easy copy and paste format
-* Examples of payloads that have used these functions will also be available
+* 🔠 Examples of payloads that have used these functions will also be available
+* 📽️ A video tutorial for each function is on its way

 ## The Functions 🧬